 Spa Pools: Spa pools are covered by the same pool safety requirements as other regulated pools in Queensland.
 If you have a spa pool that is capable of being filled with water to a depth of 300mm or more, it is subject to the certificate requirements.

 A safety inspection in Queensland is a thorough assessment of your pool area to ensure that it complies with the state's pool safety standards.
-During the inspection, a licensed Pool Safety Inspector will evaluate various aspects of your pool barrier to determine if it passes.
+During the inspection, a licensed Pool Inspector will evaluate various aspects of your pool barrier to determine if it passes.

 Here's what you can expect during a safety inspection in Queensland: